cloud-gov/cg-ui/docs/adr/004_add-a-separate-data-store.md

 ## Decision drivers / forces

-The app is a web UI for Cloud Foundry data, and so the app's primary data source will be from an API.
+The dashboard app is a web UI for Cloud Foundry data, and the app's primary data source will be from an API.

 Eventually, the app might need to talk to multiple external data sources, especially while other products are consolidated into it.

-While we don't see an immediate need, it's possible that this new data store will need to communicate with other clients besides our app.
+While we don't see an immediate need for a datastore to communicate with other clients besides our application, it is a future possibility.

 These factors lead us towards an API-first approach.